nRanzo/cldc1.1_list_adapter/README.md

 All documentation, both in Javadoc and PDF formats, is accessible from the "docs" folder.

-Please note that build.sh was used during the design on a Unix-based system and is not intended any possible client.
+Please note that build.sh was used during the design on a Unix-based system and is not intended for any possible client.

+-- some files are not still available, but will be coming soon --

+-- you can support this project by starring it --